dotnetdreamer/capacitor-niimbot-printer/README.md

 1. `git clone https://github.com/dotnetdreamer/capacitor-niimbot-printer.git`
 2. `npm i path_to_just_cloned_repo (e.g C:\Git\z_others\capacitor-niimbot-printer)`
 3. Go to `this_plugin_path -> android -> gradle.properties` and uncomment `localPluginPath` property.
 Now change the value to your app root location (where you will use this plugin).
 The path must ends with '/' character
-4. (important) If you are running app via `ionic capacitor run android --livereload --external --host=192.168.50.15` i.e via `--livereload` then you need to copy `your_app -> android -> app -> src -> main -> assets -> public -> assets -> all_files_related_to_niimblue_web_ui`.
-This is important because the plugin copies the Niimblue web ui files only at build time into capacitor public assets folder.
-But during livereload your app is running and serving assets directly from your `your_app -> src -> assets` folder.
-5. (Optional) This plugin has pre-compiled version of Niimlue web app inside `android/src/niimblue` folder.
+4. (Optional) This plugin has pre-compiled version of Niimlue web app inside `android/src/niimblue` folder.
 You can replace it with your own version of Niimblue web app by following compilation instructions [here](https://github.com/MultiMote/niimblue)

 ### Release version (NPM)
 ```bash
 npm install capacitor-niimbot-printer
 npx cap sync
 ```

+> [!Important]
+>  Make sure that `your_app -> android -> app -> src -> main -> assets -> public -> assets` has all the required files copied by the plugin during build time.
+You can look specifically for index.html and other js, fonts files.

 ## API